 Also, in a matter related to the compilation process for the CFS, in fiscal year 2004, Treasury required agencies to submit a summary of unadjusted misstatements as part of the closing package using the standardized format provided for in the Treasury Financial Manual (TFM).
-The TFM, however, required additional details to be added to the summary of unadjusted misstatements than those called for by the FAM.
+The TFM, however, required additional details to be added to this summary of unadjusted misstatements than those called for by the FAM.
 Specifically, agencies were to also (1) include a description of the misstatements and (2) distinguish between misstatements affecting intragovernmental accounts and misstatements affecting accounts with the public.
 We need this additional information to develop the overall governmentwide summary of unadjusted misstatements.
 In order to avoid duplication of effort by the agencies in preparing two summaries of unadjusted misstatements, the additional information should also be included in the summary of unadjusted misstatements attached to the management representation letter.
-As such, we plan to work with PCIE to modify the FAM to call for these two additional disclosures to be included in the summary of unadjusted to the management representation letter.
+As such, we plan to work with PCIE to modify the FAM to call for these two additional disclosures to be included in the summary of unadjusted misstatements attached to the management representation letter.

-DOT did not include a summary of unadjusted misstatements with its fiscal year 2004 management representation letter.
-However, DOT did submit a summary of unadjusted misstatements as part of its closing package to Treasury as required by the TFM, but the summary did not distinguish between known and likely misstatements.
+DHS included a summary of unadjusted misstatements with its management representation letter, but the summary did not separately identify the carry-forward effect of the prior year's unadjusted misstatements, as called for by the FAM.
+In addition, DHS submitted a summary of unadjusted misstatements as part of its closing package to Treasury as required by the TFM, but the summary did not distinguish between misstatements affecting intragovernmental accounts and misstatements affecting accounts with the public.